Darkle/BlueLoss/README.md

 - **Enable/Disable BlueLoss** (default: enabled): You can enable/disable BlueLoss from either the system tray or the status window (see screenshot above).

-- **Time To Lock** (default: 2 minutes): This determines how many minutes BlueLoss should wait before locking the computer after a device it's looking for on the network has been lost.
+- **Time To Lock** (default: 2 minutes): This determines how many minutes BlueLoss should wait before locking the computer after a device it's looking for has been lost.
+If a device is found before the time to lock elapses, the computer is not locked.

 - **Scan Interval** (default: 30 seconds): This determines the interval (in seconds) between scans for nearby Bluetooth devices.